-I have over 25 years of experience delivering counselling to individuals and couples for a National Organisation, the main focus being relationship counselling.
-I have also worked for 11 years offering a counselling service to offenders, who have worked on a broad range of difficulties.
+I have over 30 years of experience delivering counselling to individuals and couples for a National Organisation, the main focus being relationship counselling for individuals and couples.
+I worked for 11 years offering a counselling service to offenders in a Probation setting.
 My work also involves delivering training courses to professional organisations and life skills courses within the community to adult learners.
 I have also worked with people going through the courts regarding contact with children.

 I engage in regular CPD to update my knowledge around areas that impact on relationships and well being.

 - Relate Certificate in Marital and Couple Counselling Theory and Practice

 - City&Guilds Level 4 NVQ in Advice and Guidance

 - City&Guilds Level 3 Diploma in Delivering Learning

 - NOCN Level 3 Group Skills Theory and Practice for Trainers